CoderFoundry/CSSGradientDemo/README.md

 ## 🎥 Watch the Video

-Want to see how to create css gradients?
+Want to see how to create gradient text with css?
 Check out our YouTube video for a detailed walkthrough and demonstration.

 [![Watch the Video](https://img.shields.io/badge/Watch%20on-YouTube-red?style=for-the-badge&logo=youtube)](https://www.youtube.com/watch?v=your-video-id)